cspiegel/bpal/README.md

 # BPal - Add BPal entries to Blorb files

+NOTE: This program has been obsoleted by [Snavig](https://github.com/cspiegel/snavig/).

 This program generates Blorb files with BPal chunks (see [Blorb.md](Blorb.md)), so that the adaptive palettes of Zork Zero and Arthur can be used with Glk-based interpreters.
 Generated Blorb files are backward compatible: they contain all